Lovely to Look At: Production

-Aside from keeping the musical score and retaining the idea of a dress shop being inherited by someone, it bears almost no resemblance to the show or 1935 film.
+The film bears little resemblance to the Roberta Broadway show or 1935 film other than its musical score and the plot point of the inherited dress shop.

-The finale, a fashion show, was directed by Vincente Minnelli, with costumes by Adrian, who designed more than 40 costumes for the film, at a cost of $100,000.
+The finale fashion show was directed by Vincente Minnelli with costumes by Adrian, who designed more than 40 costumes for the film at a cost of $100,000.

 Songs

-The music was written by Jerome Kern.
+The film's music was written by Jerome Kern.